 By now you should have grouped your evidence into themes, concepts, and – depending on the essay type – for and against arguments.
 You should then be ready to plan your essay, which may involve creating a work schedule for how often you intend to write to meet any deadlines you’ve been set.
 One thing’s for sure, your plan should certainly include some (or all) of the following elements:

 If you’re writing something like an evaluative essay, you may also need to decide which of your main and supporting ideas will act as arguments and which will act as counter arguments.
 And don’t settle for just one plan; try a few different variations and see which plan seems the most convincing or possible, and be flexible with your plan changing once you start writing your essay.

 Once you have a solid (but not necessarily perfect) plan, the first section of an essay that you should write is usually the body section.
 This is because the body section is where you’ll provide your arguments, evidence, explanations and examples, and so this section shapes both the introduction and conclusion.
 If you change the body content and have already written the other two sections, then you’ll only have to go and change these sections again which would likely be a waste of time.
 When drafting, remember to include all referencing details so you aren’t later confused as to whether the information you’ve written is yours or from another author’s source.

 3. Return to the Planning Process

-After drafting your body paragraphs, you may need to return to the planning process outlined in Lesson 2 – especially if you notice gaps in your research, missing support, or evidence that may seem somewhat weak.
+After drafting your body paragraphs, you may need to return to the planning process outlined in Chapter 2 – especially if you notice gaps in your research, missing support, or evidence that may seem somewhat weak.
 If that is the case, happily return to the planning process and ask yourself additional questions about what information you’re missing or need further clarification about before you consult the literature again – reading this time with purpose and a clear goal.

 4. Finalise the Body Paragraphs